 While Bell’s palsy is often brought on by a viral infection (or “external wind” in Chinese medicine terms), Chinese medicine goes deeper.
 We also look at any potential underlying issues that may have made you more susceptible to this “attack” (such as exhaustion or a weak immune system).
 Excessive stress, traumatic events, or chronic illness are common hidden culprits.

-When it comes to getting acupuncture treatment for Bell’s palsy, the sooner the better!
-We see the fastest results when you start treatment within the first week of developing Bell’s palsy and start on a consistent treatment plan.
+When it comes to getting acupuncture for Bell’s palsy, the sooner you get Bell’s palsy treatment, the better!
+We see the fastest results when you start Bell’s palsy treatment within the first week of developing Bell’s palsy and start on a consistent treatment plan.

 Acupuncture and Bell’s Palsy: What Does the Research Say?